neilrathi/neilrathi.github.io/_pages/about.md

 Outside of research, I like to play music (sitar and trumpet), learn languages (mostly dead ones), work on language documentation, and take photos sometimes.
 I also take [notes](projects/notes.html).

-My name is pronounced /n̪iːl ɽɑtʰiː/.
-The ⟨th⟩ refers to an aspirated retroflex stop /ʈʰ/, rather than a dental fricative /θ/, but you can pronounce it however is easiest
+My name is roughly pronounced /n̪iːl ɽɑʈʰiː/.
+The ⟨th⟩ refers to an aspirated retroflex stop /ʈʰ/, rather than a dental fricative /θ/, but you can pronounce it however is easiest.

-This website is set in Juan Pablo del Peral's *Alegreya Sans*, a humanist sans-serif font, with headers in Victor Gaultney's humanist-transitional *Gentium Book Basic*.
+This website is typeset in Indian Type Foundry's *Hind*, a humanist sans-serif font with Devanagari support.
+Headers are headers set in Victor Gaultney's humanist-transitional *Gentium Book Basic*.